cichacz/ecto_discriminator/README.md

 ## Examples

+Refer to the [documentation](https://hexdocs.pm/ecto_discriminator/EctoDiscriminator.Schema.html) of modules for some examples.

-You can see example setup in `test` directory.
+You can also browse `test` directory for some example setup.

 ## Known limitations